 Oh, you want details.

-Disney Cruise Ship Entertainment
+Disney Cruise Ship Entertainment Options

 Thanks to the live entertainment onboard, your Disney cruise stateroom might as well be a hotel room on Broadway.
-Each night, you’ll experience either a live Broadway-style musical performance of a Disney-themed show (such as Aladdin, the Little Mermaid, or Beauty & the Beast) — or some other live performance (such as a family-friendly comedian, magician, etc).
+Each night, you’ll experience either a live Broadway-style musical performance of a Disney-themed show (such as Aladdin, the Little Mermaid, or Beauty & the Beast) — or some other live performance (such as a family-friendly comedian, magician, etc.).

-Each show is performed twice-nightly, though your dinner will likely fall during the time of one of the performances.
+Each show is performed twice nightly, though your dinner will likely fall during the time of one of the performances.
 Matinees are also occasionally offered in rare instances.

-Disney Cruises Youth Activities Clubs
+Disney Cruises Youth Activities and Kids Clubs

 Conclusion: Is a Disney Cruise Worth It?